 - 2-1-1 Connecticut reserves the right to refuse listing any agency if, in its sole opinion, such a listing is deemed inappropriate based on our inclusion/exclusion criteria set forth herein.
 2-1-1 Connecticut does not guarantee the outcome of any referral to an organization in the database.

 - 2-1-1 Connecticut reserves the right to cancel a listing when an agency no longer meets the required criteria.

-- 2-1-1 Connecticut will consider the following as a basis for denying inclusion in the database; agencies denying services on the basis of race, color, religion, ancestry, sexual preference, nationality, creed or whose services are illegal; and when 2-1-1 Connecticut knows or has reasonable basis to believe services to clients are not in accord with the AIRS standards and commonly accepted professional practices.
+- 2-1-1 Connecticut will consider the following as a basis for denying inclusion in the database; agencies denying services on the basis of race, color, religion, ancestry, sexual preference, nationality, creed or whose services are illegal; and when 2-1-1 Connecticut knows or has reasonable basis to believe services to clients are not in compliance with commonly accepted professional practices.

 - 2-1-1 Connecticut Community Services Database Inclusion/Exclusion Criteria establishes criteria for what may be included in or excluded from the database.
 These criteria are not intended to bestow a right to be included in the database.
 2-1-1 Connecticut reserves the right to limit inclusion based on criteria that may not be explicitly stated herein.
 For example, inclusion may be limited based on the judgment that a service is adequately covered, i.e., that resources listed are sufficient to provide a service for everyone within a service area that may need or request the service.

 - 2-1-1 Connecticut reserves the right to include certain agencies during times of disasters and/or emergencies, that might not usually be included normally, due to our inclusion/exclusion criteria